Zaltarba/TS_benchmark/README.md

 It implements and benchmarks PatchTST, Autoformer, and Informer variants, supporting grid search, reproducible experiments, and high-quality result visualizations.

+This repository contains the code and experiments used for the study of Transformer-based architectures for time series forecasting, as presented in the article "Synthetic Time Series Forecasting with Transformer Architectures: A Comparative Study of Autoformer, Informer, and PatchTST".

+The study compares three prominent Transformer models—Autoformer, Informer, and PatchTST—evaluating their performance on a variety of synthetic time series signals.

+The main goal of this study is to provide a comprehensive evaluation of these architectures under different conditions, including noise and varying forecast horizons.

+The results help identify the strengths and weaknesses of each architecture, guiding model selection for specific time series forecasting tasks.

 ---

 ## Features